Last updated on March 14th, 2026 at 04:32 pm

 - Over Easy Cafe, 630 Tarpon Bay Rd #1, specializes in breakfast food.
 It’s open for breakfast 7 a.m – 2 p.m. and lunch 11 a.m. – 2 p.m. every day.

 By the way, if you were a fan of the only franchise restaurant on Sanibel, Dairy Queen, you will be sad to know it won’t reopen.
 It had been operated by a single family at that location for 52 years.
-The property sold in 2023 for $1.65 million and is said to be the site of a new restaurant, which will also serve ice cream.
+The property sold in 2023 for $1.65 million and will be the site of a new restaurant, which will also serve ice cream, but won’t carry the Dairy Queen branding.

 On Captiva, Tween Waters Inn is open, as are several restaurants: Sunshine Seafood Cafe, The Shipyard Cafe and Old Captiva House.